 Why should you trust me?
 I’ve lived in the Midwest for over 60 years and have used or owned just about every type of snow removal equipment there is.
-I also owned a landscape company on the south side of Chicago and did snow removal for home owners, apartments, businesses, and commercial properties for over 10 years.
+I also owned a landscape company on the south side of Chicago and snow removal for homeowners, apartments, businesses, and commercial properties for over 10 years.

-I’ve been helping residential buyers find the best snow removal equipment here at MovingSnow since 2008.
+I’ve been helping residential buyers find the best snow removal equipment here at MovingSnow since 2006.
 I’m used to doing my own maintenance and repair so I know what equipment will last.
 I’m also lazy so I know the easiest and best ways to efficiently move snow.
-Between this site and todaysmower.com I have helped well over 10,000,000 people find the best snow blower or riding lawn mower for them.
+Between this site and todaysmower.com, I have helped well over 15,000,000 people find the best snow blower or riding lawn mower for them.

 I’ll help you decide what type of snow removal method is best for you.

 I’ll guide you through the 100’s of choices and help you make the best decision.